dockstore/dockstore/.github/PULL_REQUEST_TEMPLATE.md

 **Security and Privacy**

-If there are any concerns that require extra attention from the security team, highlight them here.
+If there are any concerns that require extra attention from the security team, highlight them here and check the box when complete.

+- [ ] Security and Privacy assessed

 e.g. Does this change...
 * Any user data we collect, or data location?
 * Access control, authentication or authorization?
-* Encryption features?
+* Encryption features

 Please make sure that you've checked the following before submitting your pull request.
 Thanks!